SylvainA77/mysqlchk/README.md

 1) Install HAProxy on the selected node.

-2) Grab the file from this repo and place it inb /usr/local/sbin/
+2) Grab the file galerachk.mysql from this repo and place it inb /usr/local/sbin/

 3) Update required informations :
 ```bash